RiemaLabs/modular-indexer-light/README.md

 ### 2. Install Dependence
 Light Indexer is built with Golang.
 You can run your own one by following the procedure below.
-`Go` version `1.22.0` is required for running repository.
-Please visit [Golang download Page](https://go.dev/doc/install) to get latest Golang installed.
+`Go` version 1.22.0 is required for running the repository.
+Please visit the [Golang download Page](https://go.dev/doc/install) to get the latest Golang installed.

 Golang is easy to install all dependence.
-Fetch all required package by simply running.
+Fetch all required packages by simply running.
 ```Bash
 go mod tidy
 ```